Median Income

 Is Hayfork a Good Place to Live?

-Based on current data, Hayfork receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include low unemployment, a low poverty rate.
-Areas to be aware of include below-average incomes.
-Hayfork offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Hayfork receives an overall livability score of 2.5 out of 5.0, earning a grade of C+.
+Key strengths include low unemployment, abundant sunshine, a low poverty rate.
+Areas to be aware of include elevated crime rates, below-average incomes.
+Hayfork has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs